 \subsection{Graph regression}

 This task is similar to graph classification, with the difference that the target output $y_i$ is now a real value, rather than a discrete class label.
 We consider the QM9 chemical database~\cite{ramakrishnan2014quantum}, which contains more than 130,000 molecular graphs.
 The nodes represent heavy atoms and the undirected edges the atomic bonds between them.
 Nodes have discrete attributes indicating one of four possible elements.
-The regression task consists in predicting a given chemical property of a molecule given its graph representation.
-As for graph classification, we evaluate the performance on randomly generated 80-10-10 train-validation-test splits.
-The network architecture adopted to predict each property is a GNN(64)-AvgPool-FC(128).
+The regression task consists of predicting a given chemical property of a molecule given its graph representation.
+As for graph classification, we evaluate the performance on the 80-10-10 train-validation-test splits of the nested 10-folds.
+The network architecture adopted to predict each property is GNN(64)-AvgPool-FC(128).
 We report in Tab.~\ref{tab:gr_res} the mean squared error (MSE) averaged over 10 independent runs, relative to the prediction of 9 molecular properties.
 It can be noticed that each model achieves a very low standard deviation.
-This is expected since the very large amount of training data allows the GNN to learn a configuration that generalizes well on the test set.
-Contrarily to the previous tasks, here there is not a clear winner among GCN, ChebNet, and CayleyNet, since each of them perform better than the other on some tasks.
+One reason is the very large amount of training data, which allows the GNN to learn a configuration that generalizes well.
+Contrarily to the previous tasks, here there is not a clear winner among GCN, Chebyshev, and CayleyNet, since each of them performs better than the others on some tasks.
 On the other hand, ARMA always achieves the lowest MSE in predicting each molecular property.